MohammedNasserAhmed/cognita/README.md

     style F fill:#f9f,stroke:#333,stroke-width:2px
 ````

-1.  [cite\_start]**Ingestion Flow**: When a document is uploaded, it's processed by a pipeline that extracts text, splits it into manageable chunks, generates vector embeddings, and stores them in the Weaviate database[cite: 28, 29].
+1.  **Ingestion Flow**: When a document is uploaded, it's processed by a pipeline that extracts text, splits it into manageable chunks, generates vector embeddings, and stores them in the Weaviate database.
-2.  **Query Flow**: A user's question initiates the agentic loop. [cite\_start]The agent retrieves relevant text chunks from Weaviate, combines them with the conversation history, and uses the LLM to generate a coherent, accurate, and cited answer[cite: 3, 24, 25].
+2.  **Query Flow**: A user's question initiates the agentic loop.
+The agent retrieves relevant text chunks from Weaviate, combines them with the conversation history, and uses the LLM to generate a coherent, accurate, and cited answer.

 ## 🛠️ Tech Stack